Lixquid/blog/20180308-houserules-president/index.md

   place, respectively.
     > **Note**: With 3 players or less, there are no *Vice*s.

-## Rules ##
+## Card Strength ##

-- The deck uses 53 cards: one 52 card deck and one joker
-- The entire deck is dealt out to all players present before the game.
-- Cards have a unique order:
+Cards have a unique order:

-    - The Joker is the strongest card
+1. The Joker is the strongest card
-    - Next is `2`s
+2. Next is `2`s
-    - Next is Aces
+3. Next is Aces
-    - Next is Kings, and so on and so forth, down to `3`s
+4. Next is Kings, and so on and so forth, down to `3`s

 ## Before the Round ##

+- Deal the entire deck to all players present.
 - If this is the first Round of the game, skip this section and go straight to *During the Round*.
 - The President and the Shithead swap 2 cards.
 This is done by placing the